digitaldesigndj/javascript-video-poker/README.md

 ## Remove Payout Table

-Click on the leftmost column in the table and the payout table with go away.
+Click on the leftmost column in the table and the payout table will go away.
 You have to refresh the app to get it back.
+HTML5 LocalStorage means you will not lose your stats, they are stored in the browser.

+## ToDo

+* Social Login (Google, FB)
+* Database for Stat Tracking

+## Disclaimer

+Use this code freely, you can even close the source for your own use if you want to.
+Contributing back would be nice.
+I'm not a lawyer and I think MIT means: "Don't sue me bro".
+I'm not in this game for lawsuits.
+[PLUR](http://en.wikipedia.org/wiki/PLUR).

 ## License

-The MIT License (MIT)
-[OSI Approved License]
-The MIT License (MIT)
+More Freedom than the MIT License (MIT)

 &copy; 2013 Taylor Young